do edibles expire?

 Edibles are growing in popularity.
 Despite being infused with cannabinoids they are still food and you should still treat them accordingly to avoid food poisoning.
 Check for dates on the packaging and keep in mind the date you buy them.

-While THC doesn’t expire it can degrade so it may not even be worth the risk or stockpiling edibles that may lose their efficacy.
+While THC and CBD don’t officially expire they can degrade so it may not even be worth the risk of stockpiling edibles that may lose their efficacy.

 Before you invest in edibles, be sure to apply online for a medical marijuana card today to take advantage of your right to medical marijuana.